broswen/ring/README.md

 This is a proof of concept for a LWW Register CRDT cluster running on Cloudflare Workers with Durable Objects.

+Each Durable Object is a node that can accept reads or writes depending on how requests are routed.

+Requests are routed by a consistent hash of the request IP and key.
+This means that a client (IP) will always read their writes to the same key.

+All values are saved with a Version Vector to track the logical ordering of versions.

-Individual Durable Objects receive reads and writes for keys.
-Nodes gossip with each other to converge the LWW Register CRDT data structure.
+Nodes gossip with each other to converge the LWW Register CRDT data structure using the Version Vector to resolve conflicts.

-Writes directed to the same node (bottleneck) based on the key so local timestamps can be used instead of a [logical clock](https://en.wikipedia.org/wiki/Logical_clock).

-Reads are distributed based on the key and ip but should eventually see the current data by gossiping with the cluster.
+Because all nodes can accept writes, there might be many concurrent versions existing for a key at a time due to slow gossiping.
+In the worst case scenario the local timestamp for the node that accepted the write is added to the Version Vector and used for Last Write Wins.

-Reads are also cached for a few seconds to reduce the load on the Durable Objects.
+Reads are cached for a few seconds to reduce the load on the Durable Objects.

 ![diagram](ring.drawio.png)